UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 class Yourmodelname extends Model  {

     use UserAttitudes;
 ```

-The trait will make these two functions available.
+The trait will make the below three functions available.
 (As an alternative, you can implement them directly in the model file.)
 ```

     public function importances() {